I’ve seen a decent amount of bewilderment as to why Facebook would spend $400, 000 on an acquisition of GIPHY.

 I couldn’t hold it back.
-Working for Apple was more than job, Apple was a family.
+Working for Apple was more than a job; Apple was a family.
 Apple still is my family.
 I have met some of the most important people in my life through Apple.
 Mentors, friends, lovers… you name it.

 Apple allowed me to put my creative energies to use.
-They enabled me to move halfway across the country to start over; and they inspired me to strike out on my own.
+It enabled me to move halfway across the country to start over, and it inspired me to strike out on my own.

 And I wept.

-My friend Nick today posted on his Facebook regarding Steve’s death.
-He mused on how people feel like they know someone in the public eye when really they don’t know their internal person and said that he hopes Jobs was as good in person as we all like to think he was.
+My friend Nick today, posted on his Facebook regarding Steve’s death.
+He mused on how people feel like they know someone in the public eye when they don’t know their internal person.
+He said that he hopes Jobs was as good in person as we all like to think he was.
 I would like to counter that point.

-That one man who Nick claims I didn’t know, whom I never met and probably didn’t even know I existed profoundly changed my life for the better and for that I am eternally grateful.
+That one man who Nick claims I didn’t know, whom I never met and who probably didn’t even know I existed, profoundly changed my life for the better.
+For that, I am eternally grateful.